SerializeField in Unity

 You can serialize the backing field for a property using an attribute, [field:SerializeField].

 The NonSerialized attribute can also be applied to properties.
-You can force Unity to discard the value during a Hot Reload by using the NonSerialized attribute on the backing field just like you would with a normal field.
+You can force Unity to discard the value during a Hot Reload.
+To do this, use the NonSerialized attribute on the backing field.
+This is the same approach you would take for a normal field.

 When should I use SerializeField?